emacs-eask/cli/docs/content/en/Getting Started/Directory Structure.md

 `{package-file}.el`

 This is the main package file; where you should write your elisp code.
-If you attempt to create a multiple file packages; you would need to edit the `Eask`-file accordingly.
+If you attempt to create a multiple-file packages; you would need to edit the `Eask`-file accordingly.